Automotive engineering: Automobile engineering

 Shift quality: Shift quality is the driver's perception of the vehicle to an automatic transmission shift event.
-This is influenced by the powertrain (engine, transmission), and the vehicle (driveline, suspension, engine and powertrain mounts, etc.) Shift feel is both a tactile (felt) and audible (heard) response of the vehicle.
+This is influenced by the powertrain (Internal combustion engine, transmission), and the vehicle (driveline, suspension, engine and powertrain mounts, etc.) Shift feel is both a tactile (felt) and audible (heard) response of the vehicle.
 Shift quality is experienced as various events: transmission shifts are felt as an upshift at acceleration (1–2), or a downshift maneuver in passing (4–2).
 Shift engagements of the vehicle are also evaluated, as in Park to Reverse, etc.

 Durability / corrosion engineering: Durability and corrosion engineering is the evaluation testing of a vehicle for its useful life.
 Tests include mileage accumulation, severe driving conditions, and corrosive salt baths.

 Drivability: Drivability is the vehicle's response to general driving conditions.
-Cold starts and stalls, RPM dips, idle response, launch hesitations and stumbles, and performance levels.
+Cold starts and stalls, RPM dips, idle response, launch hesitations and stumbles, and performance levels all contribute to the overall drivability of any given vehicle.

 Cost: The cost of a vehicle program is typically split into the effect on the variable cost of the vehicle, and the up-front tooling and fixed costs associated with developing the vehicle.
 There are also costs associated with warranty reductions and marketing.

 Program timing: To some extent programs are timed with respect to the market, and also to the production-schedules of assembly plants.
 Any new part in the design must support the development and manufacturing schedule of the model.

-Assembly feasibility: It is easy to design a module that is hard to assemble, either resulting in damaged units or poor tolerances.
-The skilled product-development engineer works with the assembly/manufacturing engineers so that the resulting design is easy and cheap to make and assemble, as well as delivering appropriate functionality and appearance.
+Design for manufacturability (DFM): DFM refers to designing vehicular components in such a way that they are not only feasible to manufacture, but also such that they are cost-efficient to produce while resulting in acceptable quality that meets design specifications and engineering tolerances.
+This requires coördination between the design engineers and the assembly/manufacturing teams.